naiquevin/dupenukem/README.md

     [..snip..]
 ```

-On running apply, `bar/1.txt` will be replaced with a symlink to an
+On running apply, `bar/1.txt` will be replaced with a symlink to the
 absolute source path.

 ``` shell